Discover the Artists

 Arno Camps is an artist based in Antwerp whose multidisciplinary work creates poetic, surreal worlds that question social norms and identity.

-Jan de Lauré’s work is both modest and grand: free from spectacle or thematic claims, it slowly takes shape from images that persist in his memory, with the artist acting as their attentive medium rather than their interpreter.
+Jan De Lauré’s work is both modest and grand: free from spectacle or thematic claims, it slowly takes shape from images that persist in his memory, with the artist acting as their attentive medium rather than their interpreter.

 Jan Vindevogel is a Belgian painter whose work engages in dialogue with classical painting traditions, unfolding meaning through time and inviting the viewer into a slow, attentive act of looking.